alexlab2017/wiegand26_converter/README.md

 There is a class for the GUI.
 I decided not to inherit from `tkinter.Frame` as I saw quite often in the documentation.
 I opted also to initialize my root element `tkinter.Tk` inside the class without inheriting from it or defining it outside the class.
-In this way I have a clean and Namespace to deal with my variables and all the GUI stuff "all in one" but within separated variables.
+In this way I have a clean Namespace to deal with my variables and all the GUI stuff "all in one" but within separated variables.
 This may be an issue if you want to implement this GUI inside an existing application, anyway, having just one window, makes this setup ok for me and is